 That change in public attitude encouraged Chemung County to form a 2008 consortium of municipalities, nonprofit groups and other river-related organizations to establish a regional grass-roots river-development network.
 That study resulted in a River Trail Assessment & Comprehensive Master Plan for river use, development and protection.
 The plan was developed by Chemung County, the city of Elmira, and the towns of Chemung, Southport, Elmira and Big Flats.

 Unfortunately, there was no river-development entity to make the plan a reality.
 That’s why the nonprofit organization, “Friends of the Chemung River Watershed (River Friends)” was incorporated in 2009.
-Under the direction of River Friends Executive Director Jim Pfiffer, River Friends used the plan as a road map to make the most of our waterways and to encourage the public to respect, protect and enjoy our rivers for recreation, education and for a convenient connection with nature.
+Under the direction of River Friends co-founder, Jim Pfiffer, River Friends used the plan as a road map to make the most of our waterways and to encourage the public to respect, protect and enjoy our rivers for recreation, education and for a convenient connection with nature.

 River Friends is dedicated to protecting and promoting the Chemung River and its tributaries and riverside trails in Steuben and Chemung counties in New York and Bradford County in Pennsylvania.
 We work with our municipal partners and community residents to weave our waterways into future development.
 The county, the city of Elmira, and the four riverside towns agreed to help finance the start-up of River Friends.
 Today, the group is supported by membership, business, and municipal funds.

 Now the river is the center of regional recreation including guided paddles, fishing, riverside hikes, cross-country ski trips, bird watching, nature photography and river festivals.
 The clean water makes for great fishing for walleye, bass, sunfish, and scores of other game fish.
 Many residents fish the river as a source of food, and fishing derbies draw both locals and tourists to the area.